 5. Stay Cool, Get Cool

 If your skin is prone to irritation or already irritated, get cool.
-According to Healthline, this is the best treatment and prevention for chafing.
+As Healthline reported, this is the best treatment and prevention for chafing.
 Cool room, cold compresses, and no risk of sweat.
 I know I can't be the only woman who sat mostly naked in front of the air conditioner while pregnant, and I won't be the last.

 6. Creams & Lotions Galore